marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

                 Thank you for your participation.

-.. note:: the values between $ signs are filled by the values set in the :ref:`test mode <parameters>`.
+.. note:: the values between $ signs are filled by the values set in the :ref:`parameter table <parameters>`.
 Terminating participants should, of course, be done with care.
 This feature is intended for cases in which technical problems occur.

 h) No re-entering possible
 ---------------------------